SIG Sauer P320: History

+In December 2025, the SIG Sauer P320 replaced the SIG P220 as the Swiss Army's new service pistol.

 Design

 The P320 is a further development of the SIG Sauer P250, utilizing a striker-fired mechanism in lieu of a double action only hammer system.
-SIG lists the trigger pull of the standard P320 at 29 N. To achieve this relatively light trigger pull, the striker mechanism's striker spring is kept by a relatively small margin under its final firing tension.
+SIG lists the trigger pull of the standard P320 at 29 N. The P320 trigger pull is accomplished by a combination of a tensioned striker spring, ideal trigger shoe and trigger bar dimensions, sear/striker engagement, and a balanced trigger system.

 Ammunition

 The P320 can be chambered in 9×19mm Parabellum, .357 SIG, .40 S&W, .45 ACP, and 10mm Auto and can be easily converted from one caliber to another; a change from .357 SIG to .40 S&W requires only a barrel change; a change from 9mm to .357 SIG or .40 S&W (or vice versa) is accomplished using a caliber exchange kit.

-Because of differences in sizes, caliber exchange kits are only available between 9mm, .357 SIG and .40 S&W. .45 ACP and 10mm require larger components and are not interchangeable with smaller calibers.
+Because of differences in sizes, caliber exchange kits are only available between 9mm, .357 SIG, and .40 S&W. .45 ACP and 10mm require larger components and are not interchangeable with smaller calibers.

 Operation

-The P320 was designed to be ambidextrous in handling, sporting a catch lever on both sides of the slide and user-reversible magazine release, and all other operating controls are designed so they can be operated from either side.
+The P320 was designed to be ambidextrous in handling, sporting a catch lever on both sides of the slide and a user-reversible magazine release, and all other operating controls are designed to be operated from either side.

-The firearm can be field stripped with no tools.
+The firearm can be field-stripped with no tools.

-Additionally, the firearm can be field stripped without depressing the trigger, an additional safety feature to prevent negligent discharge of the weapon.
+Additionally, the firearm can be field stripped without depressing the trigger, an additional safety feature to prevent negligent discharge of the weapon during disassembly.
 The fire control unit is removable, allowing the switch to a different grip size.